-Urban Transformation Masterclass with Alex Majoli: Ten Scholarships Available in Milan
+Urban Transformation Masterclass with Alex Majoli during Milan PhotoWeek

-In the tradition of Magnum Photos’s commitment to emerging photographers, the scholarships will give 10 selected participants a rare opportunity to refine their photographic practice and sense of authorship under the guidance of an outstanding photographer.
+In the tradition of Magnum Photos’s commitment to emerging photographers, the scholarships give the 10 selected photographers a rare opportunity to refine their photographic practice and sense of authorship under the guidance of an outstanding photographer.

 The masterclass will explore the urban transformation of the city of Milan amongst other themes and incorporate inspirational presentations, portfolio critiques, peer-to-peer discussions and a two-week shooting assignment developed in collaboration with Alex Majoli and group participants.